MatAtBread/obscura/README.md

 * Disable PasswordAuthetication in [sshd](https://www.e2enetworks.com/help/knowledge-base/how-to-enable-disable-password-based-authentication-for-ssh-access-to-server/) and only allow access via pre-installed keys.
 * Don't use NAT or put a hole in your firewall that directly accesses the service (default port is 8000).
 If you want to see you images remotely, use SSH and a tunnel: ` ssh -L 8001:localhost:8000` and access the service as `http://localhost:8001`

-The `/admin` page offers auto-deployment from source github repo (if you installed from github & run under pm2). **If you make you Obscura available on the internet, any one cnan redeploy to yout server**.
+The `/admin` page offers auto-deployment from source github repo (if you installed from github & run under pm2). **If you make you Obscura available on the internet, any one can redeploy to your server**.
 It is recommended that Obscura is not available to the public (ie only done on a home network, VPN or via a SSH tunnel) unless you disable this feature.

 ## TO DO
 * Add some kind of simple auth to the `/admin` URL